 The Reintroduction Phase

-Here’s a step by step approach you can take during the reintroduction phase:
+Here’s a step-by-step approach some people use during the reintroduction phase:

 Foods To Eat And Avoid During The Elimination Phase